Køge Iron Foundry: History

-Products included stoves, pots and pans, plows and threshing machines.
+Products included stoves, pots and pans, ploughs and threshing machines.
 From 1869, it also manufactured bicycles.

 Buildings

 The two-storey building fronting Vestergadeis the former home of H. C. Hansen.
 It was built in 1875 as a replacement for an older building.
 It stands in undressed brick with arched windows.
 The cast iron reliefs on the frontage was manufactured by himself.
 A gate opens to a large courtyard.
 A long, low side wing dating from 1837 to 1840 extends from the rear side of the western end of the building.
 The two-storey factory building at the far end of the courtyard is built in limestone.
 Its arched cast iron windows were probably made by the company.
 A gate in the factory building opens to a second, smaller yard with stables.